Meet30/Weather-App/README.md

 # Weather-App
-+ This is a basic weather web app using vanilla JavaScript and fetch API.
-It also contains some amount of BootStrap 5
++ This is a basic weather web app using vanilla JavaScript and fetch API

 # Technology used
 + HTML5
 + CSS
-+ BootStrap 5
 + Vanilla JavaScript

 # Installation